By Sinead Floody, 10th Oct 2017

 The underwriting firm or investment bank takes the following steps to start the IPO process:

-- Formation of an external IPO committee, consisting of a Certified Public Accountant, Lawyers and Securities and Exchange Commission Experts
+- Formation of an external IPO committee, consisting of a certified public accountant, lawyers and other experts

 - An audit of the financial statements of the company is carried out